 “Patient experience data can be often overlooked, but they are key to understanding how our healthcare systems are performing for those they are designed to serve” said Dr Ashish Kamat, Chair of the WBCPC Expert Advisory Committee, and Professor of Urologic Oncology (Surgery) at University of Texas MD Anderson Cancer Center; “I’m delighted to contribute to this important work, that will eventually paint a fuller picture of bladder cancer care”.

 Findings will be translated into a well-argued report analysing the strengths, weaknesses, and gaps in the bladder cancer care pathway from the patient perspective.
-The findings report will be published in the first quarter of 2022.

 For more information, visit the project page.